-- 1. Completion of all of the following courses: - NPM 220 The Nonprofit Sector - NPM 265 Nonprofit Communications - NPM 290 Special Topics in Nonprofit Management: Nonprofit Accounting - NPM 469 Seminar in Nonprofit Management - 2.
-Completion of one of the following courses: - BUS 240 Business Law I - BUS 290 Special Topics in Business Administration: Social Enterprise - ECO 320 Economic Development - NPM 290 Special Topics in Nonprofit Management: Museum Studies - POL 490 Advanced Special Topics in Politics: Moral and Political Leadership - ULP 303 The New American City - UEP 320 Urban Ecology - 3.
-Completion of a minimum of 100 total hours of pre-approved volunteer work with nonprofit organizations or nonprofit divisions of for-profit companies.
-Please consult the chair of the division of economics and business administration in the Hammack School of Business for pre-approval.

-- 4. Additional requirements and things to note: - a.
+NPM 220 The Nonprofit Sector

+NPM 265 Nonprofit Communications

+NPM 290 Special Topics in Nonprofit Management: Nonprofit Accounting

+NPM 469 Seminar in Nonprofit Management

+BUS 240 Business Law I

+BUS 290 Special Topics in Business Administration: Social Enterprise

+ECO 320 Economic Development

+NPM 290 Special Topics in Nonprofit Management: Museum Studies

+POL 490 Advanced Special Topics in Politics: Moral and Political Leadership

+ULP 303 The New American City

+UEP 320 Urban Ecology

+- 3. Completion of a minimum of 100 total hours of pre-approved volunteer work with nonprofit organizations or nonprofit divisions of for-profit companies.
+Please consult the chair of the division of economics and business administration in the Hammack School of Business for pre-approval. - 4.
+Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the minor. - b.
 No upper level courses taken in completion of the minor can be used towards any other major or minor offered within the division of economics and business administration in the Hammack School of Business.

-9.30.
+9.31.
 Philosophy